SwiftGust/Devguide/starting-installing-linux.md

 cd ..
 ```

 Follow the instructions to set up the development environment.
-If you accept all the install defaults you can at any time re-run the following to get the env setup.
+If you accept all the install defaults you can at any time re-run the following to get the environment setup.
 It will only install missing components.

 After this the tools and SDK will have been installed to "$HOME/Qualcomm/...".
 Append the following to your ~/.bashrc: